Sandbox¶

 File changes inside the sandbox don’t sync back to the host — to retrieve sandbox-produced artifacts, have the agent read_file them.

-Implementing your own sandbox backend¶
+Implementing your own sandbox store¶

 To integrate a non-Docker isolation environment (self-hosted remote executor, commercial sandbox API, local mock, etc.), no Harness source changes needed — implement a few contract interfaces and pass them to filesystem(...).
 The InMemorySandbox family under agentscope-harness tests is the minimal skeleton to copy.